emirhanoguz0/Programming-Exercises-and-LeetCode/Exercises/Programming exercises for Python 3.md

 Please write a program to print some Python built-in functions documents, such as abs(), int(), raw_input()

 And add document for your own function Hints: The built-in document method is doc

+## Question 25
+Define a class, which have a class parameter and have a same instance parameter.

+Hints: Define a instance parameter, need add it in init method You can init a object with construct parameter or set the value later